Incoming Student Resource Page

 Some Frequently Asked Questions

-What dining halls and retail outlets will be open in January?
+What dining halls and retail outlets will be open?

 Queen’s Hospitality Services is developing an operations plan for the academic year to ensure that a variety of food services are available on campus, including some retail locations.
 In collaboration with local Public Health, we will ensure that our operations are able to meet appropriate physical distancing and health and safety guidelines.
 We will continue to work with students to ensure that all allergy and dietary needs are met.